Salt Water, Driving Osmotic Energy

 Energy Based on the Principle of Osmosis

-Osmotic energy uses the salt concentrated in seawater to produce .
+Osmotic uses the salt concentrated in seawater to produce electricity.
 The key element of this technology is a semi-permeable, double-sided membrane that lets water through but captures mineral salts.
-The membrane is in contact with freshwater on one side and seawater on the other.
-The salt molecules attract the freshwater, which migrates to the compartment containing salt water: this phenomenon is called osmosis.
-Driven by the movement of the water, a turbine generates 1.
+One side of the membrane is in contact with freshwater, and the other with seawater.
+The salt molecules attract freshwater, which migrates to the compartment containing salt water: this phenomenon is called osmosis.
+Driven by the movement of the water, a turbine generates power.
+Another technique exists, which involves the migration of positive and negative ions to create an electric current, just like in a battery.
+The principle of osmosis was studied at the beginning of the 1960s, to be used to demineralize seawater, and the idea of using it to produce electricity emerged in the 1970s-80s.